-NFL commissioner Roger Goodell isn’t the most popular individual among fans and even some NFL players and head coaches, often being met with a chorus of boos while appearing at games, including the Super Bowl, or announcing picks at the NFL Draft.
+NFL commissioner Roger Goodell isn’t the most popular individual among fans, NFL players and head coaches, often being met with a chorus of boos while appearing at games, including the Super Bowl or announcing picks at the NFL Draft.

 RELATED: What is Roger Goodell’s Net Worth?

 Roger Goodell has been married to wife Jane Skinner since 1997 and together the couple have twin daughters who were born in 2001.
 The Goodell clan resides in Westchester, New York, nearby where Goodell grew up in Bronxville.